Ilemni/OriMod/README.md

 ### Bug Fixes
 - The Spirit Guardian state is now properly synced among clients.
 - Lunar armors no longer caused Spirit Guardian animations to animate at unintended speeds.
-- Double Jump is now usable after Bashing or Wall Jumping
+- Double Jump is now usable after Bashing or Wall Jumping.
+- Many other bug fixes.
 ---
 ## Known Issues
 - Multiplayer syncing for movement is a work in progress.
 Netcode is hard.